cozy/cozy-stack/doc/architecture.md

 ### The Cozy Stack

 The Cozy Stack is a single executable.
-It can do several things but it's most important usage is starting an HTTP server to serve as an API for all the services of Cozy, from authentication to real-time events.
+It can do several things but its most important usage is starting an HTTP server to serve as an API for all the services of Cozy, from authentication to real-time events.
 This API can be used on several domains.
 Each domain is a cozy instance for a specific user